mateoferrari97/mateoferrari97/README.md

-My name is Mateo, I'm from Argentina and I'm a Software Backend Developer.
+My name is Mateo and I'm from Argentina.

 * Working for [@MercadoLibre](https://www.mercadolibre.com) as a Ssr.
 Software Backend Engineer.
 * Studying Data Science at Universidad de Buenos Aires... before that I was studying Software Engineering.